 So one wonders, just what happened to these boats?
 Well, it might be a surprise to many to hear that BOTH these boats are now back sailing!
 Although the American Js were all scrapped during the war, in the late '70s several groups were formed to raise money in a desperate "Save the Js" effort so the Endeavour was salvaged from the mud in '79 with Velsheda following about 5 years later.
 A third British 'J' that survived was the wooden Shamrock V and both this 'J' plus Endeavour were bought and nursed back to life through the amazing passion of American writer and real-estate entrepreneur, Elizabeth Meyer**.
 She had Dutchman Gerard Dykstra research all the old articles and Beken photos of Endeavour, in order to re-rig the boat as close to the original as possible.
 For a while, Elizabeth had Shamrock V in the Newport Maritime Museum but finally also renovated that boat too, to organize a historic race between her 'two joys' in 1989.
 Around 1998, Velsheda was finally ready to join them and during this period, Dykstra's design firm and others were kept busy helping other wealthy groups build J-Class replicas in several yards around the globe.
 All this excitement, led to the formation of the 'J-Class Association' in 2000 and they drew up some rules to try to keep future racing as close as possible.
 In the not too distant future there could be as many as ten new or rebuilt J-boats on the water, including replicas of past cup winners.

 One key rule is that 'any new boat must be built to one of the original designs', though aluminum is now permitted in place of steel—perhaps for longevity as well as performance.
 While the "1930s design rule" also permits 'copies' being built, it does put a control on just how many different boats will be out there, but the interesting twist is that these new Js can also be built to 'designs originally created' as 1930 Js, but never actually built!
-So member groups are now researching and dusting off early designs from the likes of Stephens, Paine, Burgess etc. that never expected to see the light-of-day since being shelved some 75 years ago!
+So member groups are now researching and dusting off early designs from the likes of Stephens, Paine, Burgess etc. that never expected to see the light-of-day since being shelved back in 1939!

 mjw Feb 2013